Andrew-xyz/docker-django-demo/README.md

 ## Common Docker Compose Commands

+Docker compose commands serve as an instruction set for how images and containers are run, applying tags and settings in a consistent way.
+This also provides a means for networking between containers.

 ```yaml
 $ docker compose up                                    # Starts the docker compose network, building or pulling images as needed
 $ docker compose up --build                            # Optional build switch to force image rebuilds from cache